MikkelSol/Portfolio/README.md

 Link to project: [Java application Mikkel.zip](https://github.com/MikkelSol/Portfolio/files/11357990/Java.application.Mikkel.zip)

 PS: I included this project as I found it super valuable for my development as a coder and help me get a better understanding of what databases are used for and the endless possibilities they give the users.
+This project help me develop as a coder, critical thinker, and expanded my creativity.